 The Santa Monica-Malibu Unified School District is headquartered in Santa Monica and serves the diverse coastal communities of Santa Monica and Malibu.
 It is located in Los Angeles County and serves 8,700 students in Transitional Kindergarten through 12th grade in eight elementary schools, three middle schools, two comprehensive high schools, a continuation high school, a K - 8th grade alternative school and a Project-Based Learning High School pathway.
 One elementary school, Edison Language Academy, is a dual immersion program and Will Rogers Learning Community is an International Baccalaureate World School, Primary Years Programme.
 The district is also home to 11 early childhood education centers and an adult school.
 The first classroom opened with 52 students in March 1876.

 SMMUSD is proud to be supported by the Santa Monica Education Foundation.
 The Education Foundation is an independent 501(c)(3) nonprofit organization that exists solely to raise funds for programs in SMMUSD, for Santa Monica schools.
 Each year, annual donations and the Ed Foundation's endowment fund millions of dollars of programs for students, including visual and performing arts, STEM, instructional assistants, student wellness, library support and other enrichment programs.
+The Ed Foundation launched an athletics endowment in 2023.
 A similar foundation is in the formation stages to support Malibu schools.
+The Shark Fund supports programs at Malibu Middle and High School.

 Extra-curricular programs, including visual and performing arts and athletics at the high school level, are focal points within each campus.
 Students begin their visual and performing arts instruction in elementary school and access continues through high school.

 Students attending Santa Monica High School and Malibu High School have a graduation rate of about 95%, with the majority of students moving forward with post-secondary education options.
-The district implemented California State Standards in the 14-15 school year with an emphasis on college and career readiness.
-The district has a robust Career Technical Education program, along with a growing Science, Technology, Engineering and Math (STEM) pathway to meet the demands of 21st century careers.
+The district has a robust Career Technical Education program, along with a growing Science, Technology, Engineering and Math (STEM) pathway to meet the demands of 21st- century careers.
+College and career readiness is a top priority for SMMUSD.

 Students and families can feel confident knowing that all campuses are safe environments and that safety and security of students and staff is the top priority of SMMUSD.